liferay/liferay-docs/discover/portal/articles/17-using-the-control-panel/02-integrating-existing-users-into-liferay.markdown

 2. To begin configuring the Liferay to use SAML, you need to select a SAML role for Liferay and you need to choose an entity ID.
 The SAML role can be set to either Identity Provider or Service Provider.
 Select the *Service Provider* SAML role.
-A single Liferay instance can serve either as an identity provider or as a service provider, but not both.
 Enter *liferaysamlsp* if you're setting up an example Liferay instance.
 Alternatively, choose your own entity ID.
 Then click *Save* and a new section entitled Certificate and Private Key appears.

 3. The Certificate and Private Key section allows you to enter information that will be used to create a keystore for SAML.
 Enter the following information: